JUNO Physics and Detector: Physics with JUNO

 Recent results on the measurement of the antineutrino energy spectrum show an anomaly on the spectral shape, known as the 5--MeV bump.
 In addition, fine structure~\cite{Sonzogni:2017voo} may exist in the antineutrino energy spectrum.
 These findings indicate that the uncertainty in the reactor antineutrino flux model may be underestimated.
 The Taishan Antineutrino Observatory (TAO) has been proposed to provide a precise model-independent reference spectrum for JUNO to reduce the flux uncertainty~\cite{junotaocdr}.
 The uncertainty of this reference spectrum is estimated to be $\sim1\%$ over most of the energy region, taking into account the statistics with 3 years of data, energy non-linearity effect, energy leakage in a small detector, and fission fraction uncertainties when predicting other reactor cores with the measurement of only one core.

 Compared to the assumptions in the Yellow Book, several changes have occurred to the experimental inputs. \begin{itemize} \item It has become clear that two of the four planned Taishan reactor cores will not be built in the near term.
 This will reduce the total reactor power by about 25\%, resulting in a reduction of $\sim\,$2.5 for $\Delta \chi^2$ with 6 years' data. \item The location of the JUNO experimental hall was shifted by about 60~m to adapt to the underground geological conditions.
 The cosmic muon flux in the new experimental hall increases by 30\% due to a reduction of the vertical overburden by 58~m.
-The changes on the baselines and the overburden have negative but negligible impacts on the NMO sensitivity. \item Backgrounds from the detector materials are under good control and are improved with respect to the original expectation.
-Accidental backgrounds are reduced to 0.7/day from 0.9/day.Detailss are shown in Section~\ref{subsec:lowbkg}. \item Recent efforts in optimization of the antineutrino selection show a possibility to minimize the dead time after the muon veto.
+The changes on the baselines and the overburden have negative but negligible impacts on the NMO sensitivity. \item Recent efforts in optimization of the antineutrino selection show a possibility to minimize the dead time after the muon veto.
 The live time fraction increases from 83\% to 93\%, partially compensating for the statistics loss due to less reactor power. \item All 20-inch PMTs have been procured and tested.
 The average photon detection efficiency for PMTs in the Central Detector is 29.1\%, comparing to the designed value 27\% used in Ref.~\cite{yellowbook}.
 Meanwhile, a more realistic PMT and liquid scintillator optical model has been developed with dedicated studies using a Daya Bay detector~\cite{DYBJUNOLS}, showing a possible photoelectron yield increase and thus an improvement on the energy resolution. \item Impacts of the energy non-linearity in the measured spectrum have been further studied. \item Combined analysis of the TAO and JUNO data shows that a moderate improvement could be achieved compared to the simple assumption of 1\% bin-to-bin uncertainty, while the model dependence of the input spectrum~\cite{Forero:2017vrg,Capozzi:2020cxm} can be removed. \end{itemize} With all these factors taken into account, the NMO sensitivity is almost the same as that in the Yellow Book.